CryptoBrokersGlobal/Network-Glossary/Staking.md

 Staking: utilizing tokens native protocols for network validation, resulting in rewards to participants.

-  TurtleNetwork is a LPoS network.
+  TurtleNetwork is an LPoS network.

     Leased Proof of Stake:
       Users delegate their balance to a network generator (node) who